SoCo/SoCo/README.rst

              Spotify and Napster.

-	     Issue #557 is a meta issue for this problem and you can use that to track progress on solving the issue, but *please refrain from posting "me too" comments* in there.
+	     Issue #557 is a meta issue for this problem and you can use that to track progress on solving the issues, but *please refrain from posting "me too" comments* in there.
 Also, there is no need to open any more separate issue about this.